-The core area of research in the Neural Networks Research Centre is neurocomputing.
+The core area of research in the Neural Networks Research Centre is neurocomputing, in the sense it is understood today.
 We have traditions dating back to late 1960's in some areas like associative memories, learning algorithms, and self-organization, as well as related methods in pattern recognition.

 By the early 2000's, the field of neurocomputing has experienced considerable changes compared to its pioneering days.
 Most of the early artificial neural network models, now classics in the field, were strongly motivated by insights from neurobiology.
-Even today, there is a strong research effort in biologically motivated neural models and computational neuroscience, but aside from this, part of the field has developed into computational science and engineering that has very few, if any, connections to biology.
+Even today, there is a strong research effort in biologically motivated neural models and computational neuroscience.
+Some work along those lines has been conducted in our laboratory, too.

+However, aside from this, another part of the field has developed into purely computational science and engineering that has very few, if any, connections to biology.
 These two directions, that of neuroscience and that of computational science, have largely diverged and found their own research societies.
-The computational methods have merged with other related fields like advanced statistics, pattern recognition, signal and data analysis, machine learning, and artificial intelligence.
+Prompted by some urgent new problems in information sciences, the computational methods have merged with other related fields like advanced statistics, pattern recognition, signal and data analysis, machine learning, and artificial intelligence, to a new field sometimes termed statistical machine learning.
+This is the major research area in NNRC today.